It is no question that if you read my blog, you will quickly discover that Kyiv, Ukraine is my favorite city in the world

 I genuinely think it takes multiple trips and several days to really understand Kyiv’s vibe and to connect with its identity as it has changed drastically over the last decade (trust me… I went there in 2011 and the city is world’s apart from what it is now).
 But, one or two days can at least give you a quick impression of what the Ukrainian capital city has to offer and will hopefully leave you vying to return!

 This guide will cover two days but can be used for those only looking to spend one day in Kyiv as the first day will be conclusive of all the things I think you should do if you only have a single day in Kyiv.
-I added a map at the end detailing everything to help you navigate the city.

 If there are things you think should have been included on this Kyiv itinerary, please drop them in the comments or shoot us an email!
 We tried to gear this for first-time visitors only, so please keep that in mind.
 Thanks!